Downpour brings much needed rain to dams for water supply stricken Auckland

-Three days of heavy rain downpours have brought Auckland's dams back to 51 per cent capacity - the first time since the drought began in November.
+Three days of heavy rain downpours have brought Auckland's dams back to 51 per cent capacity, but Aucklanders were still being encouraged to conserve water.

-But despite the reprieve Aucklanders were still being encouraged to conserve water as the city moves to an alert level system to manage its water supply crisis.
+The brief reprieve comes as the city moves to an alert level system to manage its water supply crisis.

 A significant lack of rain, including 78 days with less than 1mm of rain from January 20 to April 6, has resulted in a serious water shortage at Auckland's nine dams.